 - Develop marketing or strategic plans for sales territories.

-When polled, Solar Sales Representatives and Assessors say the following skills are most frequently used in their jobs:
+These are the skills Solar Sales Representatives and Assessors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.

 Persuasion: Persuading others to change their minds or behavior.